JLuc/scribus-project-manager/README.md

 This repo contains the scripts i use to create the quaterly Passerelle Eco magazine.
 This magazine is made of 8 to 20 parts with same page size, sharing lots of common styles, some parts being very differents.

+## Available scripts

+* slacheck : performs all possible checks and reports issues before sending PDF to printer
+* checkimages : checks that the used images are all stored in 'images' subfolder.
+This script is bound to be refactored and made more simple.
+* slacheckfonts : checks that the fonts are all embeded or subseted.

+Lower level tools :
+* slacheckattr : checks the value of some xml attribute in the scribus file
+* strtrim : basic string trim

+## todo / could be done

+* more attributes checked in slacheck
+* separated config files to define
+** the checklist
+** the list of files included in the project
+* sync of masterdocument's styles toward project files

 ## Rules when proposiing a script for this repo
 * name of the script should be self-understandable and should give hints as what the script does
 * you should provide a detailed description of the intent, required conditions and action of the script, as comments at the script's begining